31 August 2025

 Unvarnished Soul: Sonny Til

-As today marks the centenary of Sonny Til, here's the story of how the Orioles came to record It's Too Soon to Know, now widely regarded as the first doo wop record.
+Today marks the centenary of the pioneering doo wop/R&B singer Sonny Til, lead singer of the Orioles.
+They are perhaps best known for Crying in the Chapel (1953) but here's the story of how the group came to record It's Too Soon to Know, now widely regarded as the first doo wop record, in 1948.

-Deborah Chessler, who wrote it, was trying to make sense of her feelings after a disastrous early marriage.
-It's Too Soon to Know wasn't her first song, though earlier pieces had similarly questioning titles and directness in the words, coaxing a more emotionally direct form of singing from Til and the group.
+Deborah Chessler, the young songwriter behind it, had been trying to make sense of her feelings after a disastrous early marriage.
+It's Too Soon to Know wasn't her first song, though earlier pieces also had a direct and conversational tone in their titles and lyrics (Jerry Leiber was an admirer), and It's Too Soon to Know coaxed out a correspondingly fresh and emotional style of singing from Til and the group.

-The number which kickstarted the whole doo wop shebang - or shboom? - came about when a supportive male friend who offered to help pay for Chessler's divorce suddenly declared his love.
+The number which kickstarted the whole doo wop shebang - or shboom? - came about when a supportive male friend who was helping with Chessler's divorce suddenly declared his own love for her.
 Normally it's parents who counsel caution in these matters but her mother was all for it; it was Deborah who told her mother: "How can he love me?
 It's too soon to know."

 10 August 2025